 Spectacular from afar.
 Breathtaking from the top.

 This historic monument is 1.4 miles up the Russell Tutt Scenic Highway from the Zoo entrance.
 Built by Spencer Penrose between 1934 and 1937, it stands dedicated to Will Rogers, who died in a plane crash in 1935.
-The elevation of the shrine is 8,136 feet on the top deck and provides breathtaking views of Colorado Springs and the Pikes Peak Region.
-Learn more.
+The elevation of the Will Rogers Shrine is 8,136 feet on the top deck and provides breathtaking views of Colorado Springs, the Pikes Peak Region and Eastern Plains.
+Learn more

 – The Shrine is owned and operated by El Pomar Foundation, and may have different hours of operation than the Zoo.

-– The Shrine is subject to closure due to inclement weather, adverse road conditions and special events.
+– The Shrine is subject to closure due to inclement weather and/or adverse road conditions without prior notice, and due to special events.
 Please call ahead to confirm.

 – Anytime the Zoo closes early, the last car up to the Shrine will be one hour prior to the Zoo’s closing time (the same time as our last Zoo admission).